VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ### Podcasts

 Podcasts are an awesome way to learn big-picture coding concepts and what is happening in the world of coding.
 I recommend listening to coding podcasts in your spare time, on your commute, when your doing chores or exercising or whenever you might listen to podcasts or audiobooks in now.
-Here are some coding podcasts that I listen to or have listend to in the past:
+Here are some coding podcasts that I listen to or have listened to in the past.
+There is a definite slant towards python podcasts since that's my favorite language.
+To find a coding podcast specific to your language of choice, try typing that language into the search bar of your podcast player app:

+#### General tech/coding podcasts

-- **Code Newbie**: Interview-style podcast where guests explain big-picture coding concepts and how they use them every day for their job.
+- **Code Newbie**: This is a ~45 min per episode interview-style podcast where guests explain big-picture coding concepts and how they use them every day for their job.
-- **Junior Developer Toolbox**: This one stopped airing in 2019.
-A few junioor HEEEEEEEEEEEEEERRRRRRRRREEEEEEEEEEe
+- **Junior Developer Toolbox**: This ~45 min per episode podcast stopped airing in 2019, but its worth listening to older episodes.
+The premise is a few junior developers talk about their experience in their new roles and what it took to get there.
+- **Command Line Heros**: This ~30 min per episode podcast mostly gives a history of computers and technology.
+How Windows, Mac and Linux operating systems arose, the history of various programming languages, etc. It has a really high production value, and I especially enjoyed the OS wars episodes.
+You might not learn much about coding, but knowing the history can be helpful for context.
+- **Compiler**: This ~30 min per episode podcast, by RedHat, the same company that made the "Command Line Heros" podcast asks and tries to answer interesting questions about the tech industry.
+- **IRL**: This ~30 min per episode podcast by Mozilla (the company behind the Firefox browser) talks about how tech affects us in the real world

+#### Language specific coding podcasts

+- **Python Bytes**: This ~30 min per episode python podcast offers the top 5 or so news items related to python each week.
+It's fun and digestible, possibly my favorite coding podcast.
+- **Talk Python to Me**: This ~60 min per episode interview-style python podcast talks through some python framework, feature, package or major news item with a guest each week.
+- **Real Python**: This ~60 min per episode python podcast features a combination of interviews, news and just general information about the language.
+- **Syntax Web Development**: This 20-60 min podcast (length varies wildly) talks about web development, mostly focused on frontend stuff with JavaScript, HTML and CSS.
+It's pretty fun and informative.

-### YouTubers
+### YouTube Videos

+There are a lot of good YouTube videos out there to learn coding from.
+They range from concept explanations to multi-video tutorials and everything in between.
+If you need to learn a concept, YouTube is not a bad place to look.
+One YouTuber I really like in the python coding space has a channel called [sentdex](https://www.youtube.com/c/sentdex/videos).

 ### Blogs

+There are a ton of coding blogs out there.
+Like this one. 😜 Many of them offer great explanations, tutorials, awesome lists, you name it.
+I don't really follow any specific blog for code-learning.
+However, when I want to learn a new subject, I'll usually type it into google and a good blog article is probably the first or second hit.

 ### Documentation

+If you want to learn a language or framework, it's often very useful to know how to read the documentation for that subject matter.
+Learning how to effectively read documentation is a skill you'll want to develop.
+I don't necessarily recommend going to the documentation as your *introduction* to a new subject most of the time -- although some packages and frameworks have documentation that include detailed tutorials which can be a great introduction to the subject.
+But you're going to need to be able to look at documentation to look up things like "what methods are available to a class I want to use?" and "what do the input arguments and output returns to this function look like?".

 ### Other people's code

+Finally, a great way to learn how to *write* good code is to *read* good code.
+This might start out as reading good code in a tutorial.
+But it might be helpful at times to look up projects on GitHub that use the package or framework you're interested in and see how other people write code with that package or framework.
+This way you can learn best practices that you can emulate in your *own* code.

 ## Learn how to debug and how to handle failure